Pole-skipping without master variable and holographic superfluids: Discussion

 \section{Discussion}

 \begin{itemize}

 \item In this paper, we propose a formalism to study the pole-skipping without relying on a master variable, and we apply it to \HSCs.
 In general, ``hydrodynamic modes" are regarded as pole-skipping points.
 For example, the Maxwell scalar mode has a hydrodynamic pole-skipping point $(\nw,\nq)=(0,0)$ in the high-temperature phase.
-However, \begin{itemize} \item At the critical point, the order parameter becomes massless, and a new hydrodynamic mode appears, but there is no new hydrodynamic pole-skipping associated with the massless order parameter. \item Meanwhile, there remains a pole-skipping point at $\nw=0$ associated with the Maxwell scalar mode, but $\nq^2\propto\epsilon^2$.
+However, \begin{itemize} \item At the critical point, the order parameter (and its complex conjugate) become massless, and new hydrodynamic modes appear, but there is no new hydrodynamic pole-skipping associated with the massless order parameters. \item Meanwhile, there remains a pole-skipping point at $\nw=0$ associated with the Maxwell scalar mode, but $\nq^2\propto\epsilon^2$.
 Thus, as one deviates away from the critical point, there is no ``genuine" hydrodynamic pole-skipping point $(\nw,\nq)=(0,0)$ in the low-temperature phase (for the scalar mode). \end{itemize}

-\item We obtain pole-skipping points in the traditional sense.
-Namely, we search pole-skipping points by tuning $\omega$ and $q$ in the $(\omega,q)$-plane.
-But if one searches pole-skipping points in the $(\omega,q,\epsilon)$-plane, there would be more pole-skipping points.
+\item In this paper, we obtain pole-skipping points in the traditional sense.
+Namely, we search pole-skipping points by tuning $\omega$ and $q$ with a given $\epsilon$.
+But if one allows to choose a specific value of $\epsilon$, there may be more pole-skipping points.
+In other word, we search pole-skipping points in the $(\omega,q)$-plane, not in the $(\omega,q,\epsilon)$-plane.